FAQs for Accessory Units and Renting

 How are unauthorized IADUs enforced?

-When City Code Enforcement is made aware of an illegal accessory dwelling unit a notice of violation is issued to the property owner.
+When City Code Enforcement is made aware of an illegal accessory dwelling unit, a notice of violation is issued to the property owner.
 If the violation is not corrected fines will ensue.

 Can I have a second kitchen?

-Copy of the city code regarding IADU’s and rent standards
+City code regarding IADUs and rent standards

 What are the parking requirements for an approved IADU?